 Rick Maher: Yeah.

 Bruce Ferguson: These guys reach out to business day in and day out.
 They know what they're doing.
 So, that's where we went.
 It was difficult at first.
 We had not engaged that side of the equation as well as we should have in the past, but they warmed up to us.
 They understood what we were trying to do.
 Because they have focus in targeted industries, it helped us sharpen our focus and come up with the strategies and say, "Look, we have a finite amount of resources, so let's ensure that we're directing resources where our community partners are as well.
 If they're going after manufacturing, and logistics, and distribution, and allied healthcare, then that's the ripest area for growth and continued success.
-We out to focus out training dollars in those same areas."
+We need to focus our training dollars in those same areas."

 Bruce Ferguson: So, that's how we got started and that partnership has evolved over the years.
 It's quite frankly, now, it's like we're joined at the hip.
 We're right there with our economic development partners when we're meeting with site consultants and new companies are exploring our region, and when they're to talk about labor force and training and how we can help the company be successful.
 You know, the ED partnership is really what drives our what we now call sectors.
 We didn't call it that initially, but that's what it's evolved into.
 It's been tremendous.
 Our biggest sector and our biggest successes to date is undoubtedly in the healthcare sector and it's got so many career pathways and I think we'll get that in a little bit.
 But being able to work with the hospitals, and the other allied healthcare providers in moving their pipeline, moving their current workforce up a notch or two with certifications, and then back-filling those positions that are left open with lesser skilled individuals, and just continuing that cycle has been tremendous for us.